SenseNet/sn-workspaces/src/nuget/readme.txt

 ************************************************************************************
-                                sensenet ECM platform
+                                  sensenet platform
                                       Workspaces
 ************************************************************************************

-To finalize the installation and get started with sensenet ECM Workspaces, please follow these steps:
+To finalize the installation and get started with sensenet Workspaces, please follow these steps:

 1. Build your solution, make sure that there are no build errors.

-2. Install sensenet ECM Workspaces using SnAdmin
+2. Install sensenet Workspaces using SnAdmin

    - open a command line and go to the \Admin\bin folder
    - execute the install-workspaces command with the SnAdmin tool